 Does 7 not sound like a lot?
 Very few bills are ever enacted — most legislators sponsor only a handful that are signed into law.
 But there are other legislative activities that we don’t track that are also important, including offering amendments, committee work and oversight of the other branches, and constituent services.

 We consider a bill enacted if one of the following is true: a) it is enacted itself, b) it has a companion bill in the other chamber (as identified by Congress) which was enacted, or c) if at least about half of its provisions were incorporated into bills that were enacted (as determined by an automated text analysis, applicable beginning with bills in the 110th Congress).

 Ossoff sponsors bills primarily in these issue areas:

 - S. 2680: Transitioning Servicemember Food Security Act of 2023

-We don’t track why legislators miss votes, but it’s often due to medical absenses and major life events, and running for higher office.
+We don’t track why legislators miss votes, but it’s often due to medical absenses, major life events, and running for higher office.